 However, web hosting presents a challenge in putting a price tag on a website.

 Web hosts offer multiple plans to fit your website’s needs.
 Each of these has different amounts of server space and different environments.
-For instance, the cheapest plans are shared hosting plans, and they are a great choice for a new website on a budget.
+For instance, the cheapest are shared hosting plans, and they are a great choice for a new website on a budget.

 Monthly, they are cheaper than your daily coffee.